Leo-rojo/iQoE_Dataset_and_Code/readme.md

 To support independent subjective tests, the GitHub repository includes a standalone Subjective_assessments folder.
 This folder provides the code of our iQoE website and also enables real-world subjective assessments with the code that creates training and testing experiences.
-To facilitate new simulations, the repository contains a Synthetic_raters folder with the code that generates synthetic raters, synthetic video experiences, and scores of the experiences by the synthetic raters.
+To facilitate new simulations, the repository contains a Synthetic_raters folder with the code that generates synthetic raters, synthetic experiences, and scores of the experiences by the synthetic raters.

 ### Installation
 The LA reproducibility involves installation of Python 3.7 or above with libraries as described in the requirements.txt file.
-For the in-depth LB replication, the additional installations include Park<sup>5</sup> and FFmpeg<sup>6</sup>, with Codex<sup>7</sup> as the recommended FFmpeg version, to generate video experiences and calculate PSNR, SSIM, VMAF, and other metrics.
+For the in-depth LB replication, the additional installations include Park<sup>5</sup> and FFmpeg<sup>6</sup>, with Codex<sup>7</sup> as the recommended FFmpeg version, to generate experiences and calculate PSNR, SSIM, VMAF, and other metrics.
 The computation of the quantization parameter leverages ffmpeg-debug-qp<sup>8</sup>.
-The creation of chunks use MP4Box<sup>9</sup>.
+The creation of video chunks uses MP4Box<sup>9</sup>.
 The experiments with baseline model L require installation of BiQPS<sup>10</sup>.
 Reproduction of our subjective studies from scratch involves deployment of the iQoE website developed in HTML, JavaScript, and CSS.

 ### Evaluation and expected results
 The repository allocates a separate self-contained folder for reproducing the results of each figure or table on the LA and/or LB levels, with readme.md files providing specific instructions.

 The LA reproducibility of the results in Fig. 2-13 and 15-18 as well as Tables 1 and 2 largely consists in running the provided Python code on the associated dataset.
 Fig. 2-4 utilize Waterloo-IV data.
 Fig. 5, 6, 8, and 15 and Table 1 rely on the dataset_120 version of our iQoE dataset.
 Fig. 7 leverages the extended dataset_128 version.
 The validation of the synthetic raters in Fig. 9 entails the dataset_34 version of the iQoE dataset.
 The replication of Fig. 9-13 and 16-18 and Table 2 on the LA level leverages the data already recorded in our simulations, e.g., scores by the synthetic raters.

 For completeness of the LA reproducibility, the GitHub repository includes the .pptx source of our diagrams in Fig. 1 and supports replication of the screenshots in Fig. 14 by providing access to our original iQoE website<sup>12</sup> with anonym and iQoE_92 as the username and password, respectively.

 Comprehensive replication of our results on the LB level involves additional existing and newly developed software.
 The code in the Subjective_assessments folder enables a researcher to recreate the subjective studies by deploying an own version of our iQoE website and preparing own training